alerque/decasify/sile/README.md

 A thin wrapper around the [decasify](https://github.com/alerque/decasify) library providing SILE functions for locale and style guide aware text casing functions.
 Provides functions for title-case (and other cases) that adapt to the language of the current document context.
-Includes support for Turkish and multiple style guides.
+Includes support for English, Spanish, and Turkish as well as multiple style guides.

 ## Example One